 - Stop them from being aggressive so that your pet doesn’t hurt other animals or people;

-- Clean up after your dog, especially in public areas (parks, etc) using a plastic or paper bag.
+- Clean up after your dog, especially in public areas (parks, etc) using a bag.
 Remember, you are legally required to clean up after your pet;

 - Register your dog within 14 days of ownership and make sure it wears its tag at all times.
 An attached name-tag with your address is always helpful.;

 - Inform Council of any changes to your registration details within 7 days;